-The investigation must address the concerns and the underlying causes of the issue.
+It is essential that the investigation addresses the concerns and the underlying causes of the issue.
 Therefore, on receipt of the concern, the Investigating Officer should, where possible, telephone the person raising the concern to seek a clear understanding of the nature of the concern.
 They will be required to explain the investigation process, clarify the expectations of the person raising the concern, offer a meeting and inform the complainant that the investigation will commence.